tugberk963/ICP_Internship_Bootcamp_Homework4/README.md

 The canister is a basic implementation of the standard.

-We will mint basic CharacterData for sample RPG Character NFT.
+We will mint basic sample RPG Character NFT.

 ### 1. Installation